Family on the Camino: Onward, Backward by Bennett Voyles

 Cybèle and I became long-distance walking addicts and have since undertaken several other long-distance adventures.
 Our latest was a walk from Berlin to Rome we made two years ago, which I’m starting to write about now.

-As for our girls, our oldest and youngest like to hike.
+Our girls, our oldest and youngest, like to hike.
 Our middle daughter Charlotte was a history major and studied Arabic, interests I think the Camino may have helped encourage.
-And Thea, our youngest, is studying medieval art history at university.
+Our youngest, Thea, is studying medieval art history at university.

-I think the experience also gave us more appreciation for very simple things.
-I know Masha, our oldest, likes to say that all she really needs to be happy is food, a book, and a bed.
+The experience also gave us more appreciation for very simple things.
+Our oldest, Masha, likes to say that all she really needs to be happy is food, a book, and a bed.

 Chemin du Puy from Le Puy en Velay